Chain fountain

-The chain fountain phenomenon, also known as the self-siphoning beads, Mould effect, or Newton beads is a physical phenomenon observed with a chain placed inside a jar.
+The chain fountain phenomenon, also known as the Mould effect, self-siphoning beads, or Newton's beads, is a physical phenomenon observed with a chain placed inside a jar.
 One end of the chain is pulled from the jar and is allowed to fall under the influence of gravity.
 This process establishes a self-sustaining flow of the chain which rises over the edge and goes down to the floor or ground beneath it, as if being sucked out of the jar by an invisible siphon.
-For chains with small adjacent beads, the arc can ascend into the air over and above the edge of the jar with a noticeable gap; this gap is greater when the chain falls further.
+For chains with small adjacent beads, the arc can ascend into the air over and above the edge of the jar with a noticeable gap; this gap is greater when the chain falls farther.

+The self-siphoning effect is also observed in non-Newtonian fluids.

 History

 The self-siphoning phenomenon has been known for some time, and had become a topic of public discussion many times in the past.
-Science entertainer Steve Spangler presented this phenomenon on TV in 2009.
+Science entertainer Steve Spangler presented this phenomenon on TV in 2009, both with beads and viscoelastic liquids.
 This phenomenon is classically known as Newton's beads.

 The effect is most pronounced when using a long ball chain.
 The higher the jar containing the chain is placed above the ground, the higher the chain will rise above the jar during the "siphoning" phase.
 As demonstrated in an experiment, when the jar is placed 30 m above the ground and the chain is sufficiently long, the arc of the chain fountain can reach a height of about 2.1 m above the jar.